Methodology & Data Sources

 - Acceptance: no critical conflicts, taxonomy match, unit consistency

-- Change log: material updates flagged in the record&s history
+- Change log: material updates flagged in the record's history

 Ingredient Parsing & Nutrient Math